jubileedev/ehayes_caffeinetracker/README.md

 Step 5: Rename .env_example to *.env* and put your db credentials you want this project to use

+Step 6: Migrate tables to database

+> php artisan migrate

-Step 6: A *Drinks DB Seeder* was provided.
+Step 7: A *Drinks DB Seeder* was provided.
 If you wish to pre-load the database with 5 unique drinks run the following command

 > php artisan db:seed

-Step 7: run in browser
+Step 8: run in browser

 > php artisan serve

-Step 8: Enjoy
+Step 9: Enjoy